bennypowers/bennypowers.dev/posts/2023-07-30-another-way-react-breaks-html.md

 title: Another way React Breaks HTML
 published: true
 audience: react stans
+description: |
+  Unsuspecting react users may come to believe that web components break react, but the truth is - as usual - exactly the opposite.
+Despite the superficial similarity to HTML, react's JSX language breaks the web platform's powerful native slot element.
 tldr: |
   Unsuspecting #react users may come to believe that #WebComponents break react, but the truth is - as usual - exactly the opposite.
 Despite the